Railroads have quite a history in New England.

 Going forward.

-You know, I love being here, seeing the pe when they when they finish how much they enjoy doing this.
+You know, I love being here, seeing the people when they when they finish how much they enjoy doing this.

-You know, it's just people get d and they're like, oh, we're going to tell our frie and we'll coming back again.
+You know, it's just people get done and they're like, oh, we're going to tell our friends and we'll coming back again.

-You know, if people come in the summertime then they want to come back in t and do it again in the fall.
+You know, if people come in the summertime, then they want to come back in the fall and do it again in the fall.

-And then we get our repeat custo that come back and do it once or twice a year, which I think is great.
+And then we get our repeat customers that come back and do it once or twice a year, which I think is great.

-Well, as you can see, we've kind petered out a bit, slowed down at the end at the end of th we're just about at the end of t.
-And we're also at that part of t that I like, least the time we got to say goo.
+Well, as you can see, we've kind of petered out a bit, slowed down at the end at the end of the run, we're just about at the end of this run.

 But we shall.